Learning skills to last a lifetime – Registration begins November 1

 This program is voluntary and in no way influences the experience children receive, yet it offers the opportunity for families to take an active role in supporting the true cost of their child's camp experience.
 Partial financial assistance is available for anyone who is interested.

-All scholarship applications must be filled out and received prior to registering for a session.
+All scholarship applications must be completed prior to registering for a session.

 For boys who have completed grades 1-10